martinberlin/udpx/README.md

 2. Load unpacked extension and point to examples/chromeapp directory
 3. That's it, you can open it on: chrome://apps

+Please note that this app will be discontinued and not supported anymore starting on February 2020 since the preferred way to test this is the Android app.
+Zlib is not supported on Chrome App and it's very hard to port, so we will leave the existing code just as a proof-of-concept on how to send UDP packets to udpx.

 ### TEAM